greenbone/docs/src/common/introduction.rst

-Building the GVM stack from source requires knowledge about:
+Building the Greenbone Community Edition stack from source requires knowledge
+about:

 * Using a terminal
 * Shell programming basic